emre-ispir/PCT-PREDICTION/READ ME XGBOOST.md

      - **Train/Test Dataset**: The dataset containing laboratory test results and Procalcitonin levels.
      - **New Patient Data**: The dataset containing laboratory test results for new patients.
 4.  **Run the Script**:
+   -When running the following command in Google Colab:!pip install scikit-learn==1.2.2
+     A runtime restart is required to apply the changes After installation, restart the runtime by clicking:
+     Runtime → Restart Runtime in Google Colab.
+     This ensures that the correct version of scikit-learn is loaded properly.
    - Execute each cell in the Colab notebook sequentially.
    - The script will:
      - Preprocess the data.